hunterloftis/node-production/readme.md

 which will check the [Procfile](https://github.com/hunterloftis/node-production/blob/master/Procfile) and start a single web process and a single worker process.

+To test that your app behaves correctly when clustered in multiple processes, you can [specify process scales](https://github.com/strongloop/node-foreman#advanced-usage) to node-forman and [set `CONCURRENT=true`](https://github.com/strongloop/node-foreman#environmental-variables) in a local .env file.

 #### On Heroku

 The default deploy configuration includes `THRIFTY=true`, which starts the app in single-dyno mode (free!).